Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

-They are also excellent at triangulation, so try to avoid situations where you are alone with them, then your son or daughter who is being manipulated by them will find it hard to believe the narcissists realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists side and cut them off from supportive family and friends.
+They are also excellent at triangulation, so try to avoid situations where you are alone with them, then your son or daughter who is being manipulated by them will find it hard to believe the narcissists realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists side and cut your child off from supportive family and friends.

-It’s hard when you want to protect your son or daughter and your grandchildren, you want to speak up, help out, make them see, unfortunately doing that can only alienate your further from your family, you can not go no contact as that will most likely end up with you not seeing your family.
+It’s hard when you want to protect your son or daughter and your grandchildren, and you want to speak up, help out, make them see, unfortunately doing that can only alienate your further from your family, you can not do no contact as that will most likely end up with you not seeing your family.

 What can you do?

-you have to remember the long term goal, that you are doing whatever necessary to stay in your children’s lives not to please the narcissist.
+You have to remember the long term goal, that you are doing whatever necessary to stay in your children’s lives not to please the narcissist.

-- take a step back, you may not agree, you might be able to see how toxic it is, do not get involved as incredibly hard as it is, this can most likely lead to driving a bigger wedge between you and your child.
+- Take a step back.
+You may not agree, you might be able to see how toxic it is, do not get involved as incredibly hard as it is, this can most likely lead to driving a bigger wedge between you and your child.
 And your child leaning more on the narcissist for support.

 - Try to make amends with your own children listen to what they have to say.
 Do not criticise their choices or their partner.

-- Do not tell them how to parent the grandchildren, even if they ask for advice, this never ends well as they take it as criticism, also do not advise them even if they ask they will also take this as criticism, thinks like.
+- Do not tell them how to parent the grandchildren, even if they ask for advice, and this never ends well as they take it as criticism, also do not advise them even if they ask they will also take this as criticism, thinks like.
 “You know your children best.”
-Is the answer needed.
+Is the answer needed?

 - Do not stop by unannounced.